 Going from shock and terror to gratitude and acceptance involved a ton of lessons, although I didn’t give in to them some of them easily.
 I know that what I eventually learned can help others who are currently facing the breast cancer treatment gauntlet.
 These lessons are also of value to anyone facing other types of serious illness.

 October is Breast Cancer Awareness Month.
-I’ve been sharing what I've learned from The Cancer Year this October to pay it forward for those walking the path now.
-Here is a recap of my advocacy work from this October, 2019.
-If you know someone that might benefit from these resources right now, please share:
+I’ve been sharing what I've learned from The Cancer Year every October since 2013 to pay it forward for those walking the path now.
+Here is a recap of some of my advocacy work.

-Eva supports breast cancer patients, and breast and ovarian cancer previvors with her beautiful garments.
-Likewise, I created my Chemotherapy Skin Care Kit to do the same.
+I donate all profits from my Chemotherapy Skin Care Kit to hereditary cancer advocacy and research.
+As a dermatologist, I know the skin challenges that chemo patients face.
 My Chemo Kit is based on my own chemo experience and my professional experience as a dermatologist who has supported chemo patients for 30+ years.

 The reality is that our skin is our biggest organ.
 It's on the outside of our bodies and is exposed to harmful germs daily - such as those that cause serious infections like Staph, MRSA, Strep etc. Chemo patients have suppressed immune systems, and are susceptible to infections from these common germs.
 Acquiring a skin infection gets them put on antibiotics, which leads to yeast infections.
 This becomes a serious cycle that chemo patients need to avoid.
 My kit keeps the skin healthy, thereby preventing or arresting this cycle.

-The other super cool thing about my Chemo kit is that I give all of the profit to FORCE, the advocacy organization for the hereditary breast and ovarian cancer community.
-With every kit sold, Dr. Bailey Skin Care sends a check to FORCE!
+My Chemo Kit is a dermatologist's answer to chemotherapy skin care.
+I give all of the profit from sale of my Chemo Kit to FORCE, the advocacy organization for the hereditary cancer community, including the BRCA breast and ovarian cancer gene.
 FORCE was there for me when I was sick, and I want them to continue to be there for all those on the cancer misadventure coming in after me.